gbeckers/Darr/docs/index.rst

 flat binary and human-readable text files.
-It automatically saves a clear text description of how the data is stored, together with code for reading the specific data in a variety of current scientific data tools such as Python, R, Julia, Matlab and Mathematica (see `example array
+It automatically saves a clear text description of how the data is stored, together with code for reading the specific data in a variety of current scientific data tools such as Python, R, Julia, IDL, Matlab, Maple and Mathematica (see `example array
 <https://github.com/gbeckers/Darr/tree/master/examplearray.da>`__).

 Darr is open source and freely available under the `New BSD